A Private Cathedral

 A Private Cathedral is a novel by American author James Lee Burke, published in 2020.
-It is part of the Dave Robicheaux series, featuring the character in a complex narrative that blends crime with elements of the supernatural.
-Set against the backdrop of Louisiana's haunting landscapes, the novel delves into a centuries-old feud between two families and presents a unique blend of mystery and mysticism.
+It is part of the Dave Robicheaux series which blends elements of crime with elements of the supernatural.
+Set in Louisiana, the novel delves into a centuries-old feud between two families and presents a blend of mystery and mysticism.

 Plot

 In this gripping narrative, Robicheaux finds himself entangled in a bitter, long-standing feud between two Louisiana families: the Shondells and the Balangies.
 The conflict takes a dark and mysterious turn with the appearance of a sinister figure named Gideon Richetti, who seems to have the ability to bend time and space.
 Richetti's otherworldly abilities and malevolent intentions introduce a supernatural element to the story, adding layers of complexity to the already intricate family saga.
 As Detective Robicheaux investigates the escalating violence and tries to protect those caught in the crossfire, he grapples with his own inner demons and moral dilemmas.
 The novel weaves together themes of love, betrayal, and redemption while exploring the depths of human corruption and the possibility of supernatural intervention in the affairs of the mortally corrupt.
 A Private Cathedral is not just a tale of crime and punishment; it's a lyrical, sometimes haunting exploration of good, evil, and the ambiguous spaces in between, all narrated in Burke's rich, descriptive prose that vividly brings to life the sultry, mystical landscape of Louisiana.